assetswap/doc-meme/getting-started/creating-account.md

 ## What Happens When You Create an Account

-✅ **Automatic Wallet Generation** - A Solana wallet is created instantly for you ✅ **Recovery Phrase** - A recovery phrase is generated and can be exported to your favorite wallet application ✅ **No 2FA Required** - Optional for enhanced security, but not required ✅ **No User Profile Section Needed** - Simple and straightforward setup ✅ **Ready to Trade** - Start trading immediately after funding
+When you sign up, several things happen automatically.
+First, a Solana wallet (think of it as your digital money account) is created instantly for you.
+Second, a recovery phrase is generated - this is a special set of words that acts like a master key to your wallet, which you can use in other wallet apps if you want.
+You don't need to set up two-factor authentication (2FA - an extra security step using your phone), though you can add it later for more security.
+There's no complicated profile setup - everything is simple and straightforward.
+Once you add money to your account, you're ready to start trading right away.

 ## First Login